-(c) Pension Liabilities, Pension Expense, and Deferred Outflows/Inflows of Resources
+Pension Liabilities, Pension Expense, and Deferred Outflows / Inflows of Resources

-For purposes of reporting under GASB Statement No. 68, Accounting and Financial Reporting for Pensions, OCERS arranged for determination of the Plan's collective net pension liability; deferred outflows and inflows of resources related to pensions; and pension expense, as well as the proportionate share of each amount applicable to the Plan's participating employers, using measurement dates of December 31, 2022 and 2021, with respective actuarial valuations as of December 31, 2021 and 2020 and standard procedures to roll forward to the respective measurement dates that correspond with the Agency's reporting dates of June 30, 2023 and 2022.
+For purposes of reporting under GASB Statement No. 68, Accounting and Financial Reporting for Pensions, OCERS arranged for determination of the Plan's collective net pension liability; deferred outflows and inflows of resources related to pensions; and pension expense, as well as the proportionate share of each amount applicable to the Plan's participating employers, using measurement dates of December 31, 2023 and 2022, with respective actuarial valuations as of December 31, 2022 and 2021 and standard procedures to roll forward to the respective measurement dates that correspond with the Agency's reporting dates of June 30, 2024 and 2023.
 The proportionate share of the total pension liability attributable to TCA has been determined by OCERS's actuary based upon actual employer contributions within each rate group and TCA is the only employer within its rate group.

-(c) Pension Liabilities, Pension Expense, and Deferred Outflows/Inflows of Resources
+Pension Liabilities, Pension Expense, and Deferred Outflows / Inflows of Resources (Continued)